Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Composing MPC, LQR, and NN

 Provided with a computationally costly implicit MPC $u_{\textnormal{MPC}}$ that satisfies Theorem~\eqref{thm:as-mpc}, we propose a hybrid control scheme, namely, \textit{Memory-Augmented Model Predictive Control} (MAMPC), $u_{\textnormal{MAMPC}} : \mathbb{X} \rightarrow \mathbb{U}$, by augmenting $u_{\textnormal{MPC}}$ with a LQR controller $u_{\textnormal{LQR}}$ and a NN controller $u_{\textnormal{NN}}$, where the LQR controller and the NN controller are independently developed from the implicit MPC.
-In addition, we present two variants of MAMPC specifically tailored for chaotic systems and slow systems, respectively.
+We first describe how the LQR and NN controllers are derived from the implicit MPC and then present ways to combine these controllers.

-\subsection{LQR from MPC}
+\subsubsection{LQR from MPC}

-Provided with a MPC, we derive an infinite-time LQR controller by \textsl{1)} linearizing the system dynamics around the equilibrium, \textsl{2)} removing stage constraints, terminal constraint, and terminal cost, \textsl{3)} taking planning and control horizon $N$ to $\infty$, and \textsl{4)} replacing stage cost $c(\cdot)$ with a positive definite quadratic cost, if it is not already so in the original MPC.
+Provided with an MPC, we derive an infinite-time LQR controller by \textsl{1)} linearizing the system dynamics around the equilibrium, \textsl{2)} removing stage constraints, terminal constraint, and terminal cost, \textsl{3)} taking planning and control horizon $N$ to $\infty$, and \textsl{4)} replacing stage cost $c(\cdot)$ with a positive definite quadratic cost, if it is not already so in the original MPC.

 Formally, the MPC-induced LQR problem is defined as follows

 where $\mat{A} \coloneqq \left. \frac{\partial f}{\partial \vec{x}} \right\rvert_{(\vec{0}, \vec{0})} \in \mathbb{R}^{n \times n}, \mat{B} \coloneqq \left. \frac{\partial f}{\partial \vec{u}} \right\rvert_{(\vec{0}, \vec{0})} \in \mathbb{R}^{n \times m}$ are linearized system dynamics around the equilibrium, and $\mat{Q} \in \{\mat{N} \in \mathbb{R}^{n \times n} \mid \mat{N} \succeq 0\}, \mat{R} \in \{\mat{M} \in \mathbb{R}^{m \times m} \mid \mat{M} \succeq 0\}$ are weighting matrices that measure significance of state deviations and control costs, respectively.